 Fermented Pepperoncini Recipe

 The other thing I love about fermented peppers is all the health benefits!
 Fermented pepperoncini peppers are so good for you!
-They contain bioavailable vitamins and minerals along with many probiotic bacteria.
-These peppers are exceptionally high in vitamin A and vitamin C.
+They contain bioavailable vitamins and minerals along with many probiotic bacteria, and these peppers are exceptionally high in vitamin A and vitamin C.

 Here are the ingredients and supplies you need to make this recipe: